Awake brain surgery, also known as an awake craniotomy, is a type of surgery performed on the brain while you are awake and alert.

 Before the Surgery

 First, the doctor would decide if an awake brain surgery would be the right option.
 Awake brain surgery offers numerous advantages.
-People with brain tumors or seizure centers (epileptic foci) close to functional brain tissue, whose conditions were once thought to be inoperable, can consider awake brain surgery to reduce complications including the risk of damage to the functional brain tissue.
+People with brain tumors or seizure centers (epileptic foci) close to functional brain tissue, where surgery under general anesthesia (even with the use of latest technologies like neuronavigation, functional MRI and diffusion tensor imaging) carries a risk of producing functional deficits like paralysis of limbs or loss of speech, can consider awake brain surgery.

 The anesthesiologist would administer medication to make you sleep in parts during your awake brain surgery.